minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

 ## The Solution: Presidio + LLMs

-This guide proposes integrating Presidio, an open-source data protection and anonymization toolkit, with LLMs to create a system that:
+This case study proposes integrating Presidio, an open-source data protection and anonymization toolkit, with LLMs to create a system that:

 1. Identifies and anonymizes PII in your data
 2. Enables safer interaction with LLMs